Frequently asked questions (FAQs)

 What are the district boundaries?

 The district is responsible for regulating water use and protecting wetlands, waterways and drinking water supplies in all or part of 18 counties.
-Counties entirely in the district are Brevard, Clay, Duval, Flagler, Indian River, Nassau, Seminole, St. Johns and Volusia.
-Counties partially in the district are Alachua, Baker, Bradford, Lake, Marion, Okeechobee, Orange, Osceola and Putnam.
+Counties entirely in the district are Brevard, Clay, Duval, Flagler, Indian River, Nassau, Putnam, Seminole, St. Johns and Volusia.
+Counties partially in the district are Alachua, Baker, Bradford, Lake, Marion, Okeechobee, Orange and Osceola.
 (See map)

 What is the district’s role in preventing flooding?